 Ling (1973) introduced a computer program, called SHADE, for implementing Sneath's idea.
 Ling's program used overstrikes on a character printer to represent different degrees of shading.
-Gower and Digby (1981) implemented Ling's display on a dot matrix printer; Figure 7 shows an example.
+Gower and Digby (1981) implemented Ling's display on a dot matrix printer.
+Figure 7 shows an example from their chapter.

-2.2.4 Two-Way Clustering
+2.2.4 Two-way Clustering

-Shortly after the publication of Ling's article, Hartigan (1974) introduced a block clustering program with direct display of a rectangular data matrix.
-The theory behind this program was discussed by Hartigan (1975).
+Shortly after Ling's paper, Hartigan (1974) introduced a block clustering program with direct display of a rectangular data matrix.
+The theory behind this program was discussed in Hartigan (1975).
 Motivated by Hartigan's work, Wilkinson (1984) implemented a two-way hierarchical clustering routine on a rectangular data matrix, using Ling's shading method for the display.